 Current State of Psychedelics in Canada

 Canadian companies advocate for legalization and access.
-Overall, Canada shows a shifting landscape towards potential legalization and increased medical access for psychedelics.
+Overall, Canada shows a shifting landscape toward potential legalization and increased medical access to psychedelics.

 Future of Psychedelics in Canada